 There are a number of exceptions to this, however.
-Works older than 1923 are in the public domain and you don’t need any permission to use them however you want.
+As of January 1, 2023, works from 1927 and before are in the public domain and you don’t need any permission to use them however you want.
+(Each year, new works will enter into the public domain.
+Check out the latest here.)
 Works created by yearbook staff members prior to 1978 were created under a different set of copyright laws and are probably property of the yearbook editors.
 And of course, if there is an editorial context for the use, there may well be a fair use claim–for example, if the basketball team goes to the state championship for the third year in a row, it would likely be a fair use to reprint the team photographs from the prior three years.

 Q: Can we use quotes from famous people as section headers/in senior ads?

 Copyright law typically doesn’t protect short phrases or slogans – they’re not considered “original” or “creative” enough.
 If the quote is just a verbal observation made by a famous person – such as a quote from an interview – then that person probably doesn’t have a copyright interest in the quote anyway.
 (We don’t “copyright” the words that come out of our mouths unless they’re scripted, like lyrics from a song or lines in a play.)
-Even using a lengthy quote from a copyright-protected literary work, like a book, would almost certainly qualify for the “fair use” exception to copyright law.
-You are using such a small percentage of the book that your use will not undermine sales of the author’s work.
+However, there may be exceptions where the spoken material has taken on a life of its own, such as quotes from Martin Luther King’s “I Have a Dream” speech, whose copyright has been actively protected by King’s heirs.

 Q: Can a coach stop us from running pictures of his wrestlers losing their matches?